-Interim Dean Alexandra Navrotsky
+Vice Dean Alexandra Navrotsky

-A Message from Dean Navrotsky
+A Message from Vice Dean Navrotsky

-I look forward to my time as Interim Dean of the Division of Mathematical and Physical Sciences (MPS) for approximately a two year period starting July 1, 2013.
 I am honored at the trust the faculty and administration have placed on me and approach the task with enthusiasm and commitment.

-The goal of this interim period is to plan the future of MPS and position it to attract a permanent dean of international stature.
-In addition, I see urgent needs for more interdisciplinary interactions, especially between MPS and the College of Engineering, with the Nanomaterials in the Environment, Agriculture and Technology Organized Research Unit (NEAT-ORU) uniquely positioned to act as catalyst.
+I see urgent needs for more interdisciplinary interactions, especially between MPS and the College of Engineering, with the Nanomaterials in the Environment, Agriculture and Technology Organized Research Unit (NEAT-ORU) uniquely positioned to act as catalyst.

-While serving as dean, I will continue full speed ahead in research with my large group and in local, national, and international collaborations.
+I will continue full speed ahead in research with my large group and in local, national, and international collaborations.
 The joy of scientific discovery is the touchstone of being a professor, and being available to my colleagues and postdocs and students in the Davis community is a high priority.

 Although the financial situation of the state, the university, and the division is improving, we remain in a climate that forces us to carefully choose our priorities.
 The new budget model gives us more transparency and local responsibility but, as with any major change, it also presents challenges, some anticipated, some unexpected.
 We must continue to attract and retain the best faculty.
 We must respond to increasing enrollments and provide a modern, exciting, and intellectually rigorous experience for our students.
 We must continue to improve our accomplishments and reputation in research.
 A high priority is planning and fundraising for the new building that will house laboratories for Chemistry and for Chemical Engineering and Materials Science.